rust-lang/lang-team/src/decision_process/reference.md

 Just write it in the comment for a `@rustbot close`.
 In practice, a "close" does not preclude reopening later, and a "postpone" does not guarantee reopening later.

+## Is "Don't force an irreversible decision?" absolute?

+No; it's a strongly held principle, but not an absolute one.
+Sometimes we may have to make an irreversible decision, even in the face of dissent.
+However, we should be *extraordinarily* careful when doing so, and in particular, we should consider very carefully whether we could make a reversible decision, or find a better consensus, or whether the consequences of *not* making the decision outweigh the consequences of making it.
+This should be an extremely rare event.

+The previous decision-making process based on `rfcbot` allowed indefinitely blocking concerns.
+This new process introduces a means of carefully resolving such concerns, and a very careful means of proceeding *despite* such concerns while ensuring those concerns are understood and recorded and considered.

+## What purpose does `restart` serve?

+Sometimes, a proposal has changed enough to warrant re-checking people's positions, but has not changed enough to warrant closing it and starting the process over. `restart` clears people's statuses to ensure that they have the opportunity to re-confirm (or raise a hold or concern) before the decision proceeds.